tcsvn/pyadlml/docs/user_guide/datasets.rst

 A dataset is loaded using a function following the schema

-.. py:function:: pyadlml.dataset.fetch_datasetname(cache=True, keep_original=True)
+.. py:function:: pyadlml.dataset.fetch_datasetname(cache=True, keep_original=True, retain_corrections=False, args*)

    Returns a data object possessing the attributes *df_activities* and *df_devices*

-The data object functions as a container for relevant attributes of the dataset.
+The data object serves as a container for relevant attributes of the dataset.
 The attributes can differ from dataset to dataset.
-All datasets and the way to fetch them are listed at :ref:`datasets <Dataset View>`.
+All datasets and how to fetch them are listed at :ref:`datasets <Dataset View>`.
 The example below shows the :ref:`amsterdam <amsterdam>` dataset being loaded

 .. code:: python